 “I want to be a full-time student and get a part-time job that will work around my school schedule,” Cagle said.
 “I’m not going to give up.”

-Circles of Hope leaders are expected to graduate from the program on Jan.
+Circles of Hope leaders are expected to graduate from the training on Jan.
 28. For Cagle, the graduation will be an enormous accomplishment.

 “It will be the first time I’ve ever finished something all the way through,” Cagle said.
 “I get to show my friends and family that I accomplished something, that I supported myself.”

-In the Circles of Hope program, circle leaders who graduate have the option of becoming an ally for another person.
+In the Circles of Hope program, circle leaders who graduate from the full program have the option of becoming an ally for another person.
 Cagle said being an ally was also one of her main goals.

 “Becoming an ally is really important to me so I can help younger women like me,” Cagle said.
 “When I first went in (to the program), I didn’t think my life would be like it is, but it is what it is because of Circles.”

 Despite her hardships and all the financial strain, Cagle loves being a mom.